How Fair is School Funding in My State?

 StateRatingReasoning

-ArkansasRedThe state has an ESA program that will become available to all K-12 students by 2025 after 2 years of targeted phasing in; the state also has tax-credits for scholarships
+ArkansasRedThe state has an education savings account program that will become available to all K-12 students by 2025 after 2 years of targeted phasing in; the state also has scholarship tax credits

-KentuckyGreenThe state does not have any programs that divert public dollars to private schools
+KentuckyGreenThe state does not have any private school choice programs

-MississippiYellowThe state has an ESA program and scholarships for students with disabilities
+MississippiYellowThe state has both a voucher program and an education savings account program for students with disabilities

-North CarolinaRedThe state recently adopted a universal voucher program that open to all K-12 students
+North CarolinaRedThe state has a voucher program that is available to all families regardless of income

 TennesseeYellowThe state has a pilot ESA program available to low- and middle-income families in specific regions of the state